getify/foi-lang/formalization-work/Foi-Specification.md

 rec.<x, y>;                 // < x: 1, y: 2 >
 ```

 When every entry is a positive integer, the multi-pick selects positional entries and produces a Tuple.
 The `.[N..M]` range form (§2.12.3) is a shorthand for a contiguous positive-integer multi-pick: `items.[2..5]` is equivalent to `items.<2, 3, 4, 5>`.
+A range with negative endpoints is equivalent to the multi-pick over its *resolved* indices per §2.12.3 -- multi-pick entries themselves are positive integers only.

 ```java
 // items: < 10, 20, 30, 40, 50 >